Self-Organizing Railway Traffic Management: Experimental setup

-In our experiments, we consider $35$ perturbed traffic scenarios that include 93 trains.
-These are all trains entering between \mbox{1:00} and \mbox{4:00}~AM in the compressed timetable.
-Looking at the original timetable, this time span covers all trains entering the control area before \mbox{3:15}~PM.
-In each perturbed scenario, trains enter the infrastructure with a random delay.
-The distributions from which entrance delays are drawn are deduced from historical data.
-They are piecewise uniform distributions, summarized in Table~\ref{tab:perturbations}.
-They depend on the type of train and on the entrance point.
-In the table, we indicate the probability that each train has a delay in the interval heading each column.
 Depending on the perturbation, the total duration of scenarios exploiting SO-TMS varies between $4$ hours and $30$ minutes and $6$ hours: the exit time of the last train from the control area determines the end of the scenario, and this depends on the specific trains that suffer delays.
 In the closed loop, decision making by any TMS is triggered every five minutes.
 Depending on the duration of each scenario, with SO-TMS decisions are made between $56$ and $74$ times.
-When triggering decision making, a TS is produced, including all focal trains and all trains or entering the control area within the next $40$ minutes.
+When triggering decision making, a TS is produced, including all focal trains and all trains present or entering the control area within the next $40$ minutes.